HL7/US-Core-STU3/pages/_includes/us-core-diagnosticreport-summary.md

 1. One patient in `DiagnosticReport.subject`
 1. A date and time in `DiagnosticReport.effectiveDateTime` or `DiagnosticReport.effectivePeriod`
 1. A date and time in `DiagnosticReport.issued`
-1. One or more `DiagnosticReport.result`
+1. One or more `DiagnosticReport.result` and/or one or more `DiagnosticReport.presentedForm`
--   `DiagnosticReport.result.reference` reference the [Observation] resources that are part of this report.

 Each DiagnosticReport *SHOULD* have: